User Needs

 Methods and Best Practices to Discover User Needs

 In terms of design processes, user needs are the “sparks” with which designers seek to ignite their problem-solving “engine.”
 For example, in design thinking, designers empathize with users to be able to define their needs accurately.
 In any case, to uncover user needs effectively, research is key.
-UX designers employ various research methods and best practices.
-Here are some commonly used approaches:
+UX designers get to work with various research methods and best practices—and here are some commonly used approaches:

 1. Surveys and Questionnaires

-Surveys and questionnaires are valuable tools that designers use to gather quantitative data about user needs and preferences.
-Designers can distribute surveys to a large number of users to collect insights on a broader scale.
-It’s important to pay careful consideration to survey design.
-Designers should ensure that questions are clear, concise and relevant to the research objectives.
+Surveys and questionnaires are valuable tools for designers to collect quantitative data about users’ needs and preferences with.
+Designers can distribute surveys to a big number of users—and get insights from them on a broader scale.
+It’s important for them to carefully design the surveys they send out, too.
+And designers really need to make sure that the questions are clear, concise and, indeed, relevant to their research objectives.

 Illustration showing six best practices about UX surveys.